WEBSITES FOR RVers (and other travelers)

 Weather Underground This is one of our favorites for trip planning.
 After entering a

-"seasonal averages".
-This provides the high/ low temperatures - with a graphic display
+past year -- not the current year).
+This provides the high/ low temperatures - with a

-of day by day average and extremes for a year -- an excellent way to anticipate the
+graphic display of day by day average and extremes for a year -- an excellent way to

-weather for your visit, even if it's next year as you get a sense of daily variations.
+anticipate the weather for your visit, even if it's next year as you get a sense of daily

 assist the traveler.
 For instance, maps of fall foliage as the fall color progresses from